bzminer/bzminer/README.md

     "lhr_exception_reboot": false, // if set to true, will reboot the pc if the LHR exception is triggered (which requires a hard device reset)

     "lock_config": false, // if true, bzminer will never write to this file

-    "extra_dev_fee": 0.0, // additional percentage to add to dev fee (thanks for your support!)

     "cache_dag": 0, // when running eth + zil, if set to 1 eth dag will be cached while mining zil, so dag does not need to be recalculated after zil session